openhab/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 The Rollershutter Channels provide the boolean parameter `invertUpDown`, which can be set to 'true' if the Up/Down wires are interchanged.

+The Binarysensor Channels provide the boolean parameter `invertState`, which can be set to 'true' if the binary sensor connected uses reverse logic for signaling open/closed.

 ### Transponder

 LCN transponder readers can be integrated in openHAB e.g. for access control.